ssb22/gradint/gradint-build/samples/README.txt

 If you have recordings in one language and you want the equivalents in another language to be synthesized by computer, see the instructions in vocab.txt.

+VARIANTS:

+If a file called !variants or !variants.txt exists then samples are interpreted as word_language_variant.wav for example word_en_speaker1.wav and if there are several variants of a word they will be chosen from at random.
+(This is on by default in the prompts directory.)

 IMPORTANT NOTES ABOUT MP3
 -------------------------